nickoal/ARSC5040/finalproject.md

 # Final Project

 > Develop an overview of a proposed or hypothetical project including: data types, sources, and collection instruments; selected analysis methods and tools; initial and exploratory findings and visualizations.
-In Week 5, you will receive peer feedback and initiate discussion around their projects.
+In Week 5, you will receive peer feedback and initiate discussion around our projects.

 - **Use what media is most comfortable for you.
 Thank about what output would be most useful to you in your work.
 Some example might be...**
   - A 5-6 slide deck is good if your are thinking of making a public proposal of your project.